DevExpress-Examples/how-to-provide-a-custom-print-template-for-group-summaries-e2032/Readme.md

 <!-- default file list end -->
 # How to provide a custom print template  for group summaries

-This example demonstrates how to use the [PrintGroupRowTemplate](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridViewBase.PrintGroupRowTemplate.property) property to customize group summaries print preview by adding images to group rows and removing parentheses from group summary values.
+This example demonstrates how to use the [PrintGroupRowTemplate](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridViewBase.PrintGroupRowTemplate.property) property to customize group summaries' print preview by adding images to group rows and removing parentheses from group summary values.